-Upstairs, in addition to our rotating exhibits, we have a Victorian parlor with original furnishings from the Cook family.
+The lower level is now also home to a Victorian parlor with original furnishings from the Cook family.
 The room includes original furniture, dishware, framed pictures, lamps, candlesticks, vases and jewelry – all donated by Zenna E. Cook, daughter of Mayor William H. Cook.
 Ms. Cook grew up in Edmonds and loved the area tremendously.
 Although she moved away as an adult, she was always drawn back home, even if only for a visit.
 After visiting the museum in 1973, her dream was to see her treasured furnishings displayed in a room here in memory of her father.
-The Cook family collection is located adjacent to our main exhibit room upstairs.

 The history of Edmonds is directly tied to the water.
 From the discovery of the town to various uses today, the waterfront has provided vital links to transportation, settlement and growth.
 A “marine room” was established shortly after the museum was founded in 1973 with donations from the private collection of Doug and Dorothy Egan, founding members of the historical society and museum, among others.
 The purpose of the marine room was to perpetuate the maritime heritage of the city.
 In 2004, Megan Guenther redesigned the room as part of her graduate thesis.
 Much of the research and design in the current space is a result of her efforts.

-Today, the exhibit occupies the old jail cell on the museum’s ground floor, with steel floors and wood planking to resemble a ship’s hull.
+Today, the exhibit occupies one of the building’s old jail cells on the lower level, complete with steel floors and wood planking to resemble a ship’s hull.
 The exhibit features various artifacts and photographs related to the maritime history of Edmonds.
 Topics of interest include Puget Sound steamers and ferries, tugboats, and the evolution of the Edmonds waterfront from industrial to recreational.